nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

      Use case ends.

-**Use case: Import**
+**Use case: UC07 — Import contacts**

 **MSS**
-1. User imports contacts from a csv file
+1. User requests to import contacts from a csv file.
-2. AddressBook displays a message that all contacts have been imported
+2. AddressBook displays a message that all contacts have been imported.
-3. User is able to see all the contacts imported when a list of contacts is requested Use case ends
+3. User is able to see all the contacts imported when a list of contacts is requested.
+   Use case ends.

 **Extension**

 *   1a.
-AddressBook cannot find file to be imported
+AddressBook cannot find file to be imported.

     *   1a1.
-AddressBook displays a message indicating that the file is not recognised
+AddressBook displays a message indicating that the file is not recognised.

     Use case ends.

 *   1b.
-The file to be imported is not a csv file
+The file to be imported is not a csv file.

     *  1b1.
 AddressBook displays an error message indicating that the file type is not recognised and should be a csv file

     Use case ends.

-**Use case UC07: Copy**

-**MSS**
+**Use case: UC08 — Copy email addresses**

+**MSS:**

 1. User requests to copy emails of currently displayed contacts.
 2. AddressBook copies the emails of currently displayed contacts